ckeditor/ckeditor4-docs/guides/dev/api_changes/README.md

 ---

 The editor will now support **only one single skin per page** (all editors will use the same skin).

-Because of the above, the following skin related properties have been moved global or deleted:
+Because of the above, the following skin-related properties were moved global or deleted:

  * `CKEDITOR.skins` => `CKEDITOR.skin`
  * `CKEDITOR.skins.add` => **removed**